makrai/notes/baroiu-23-mustard-deeplearning.md

   * multimodal, multi-interactive, and multi-hierarchical model
   * trained on Twitter, image, image-caption, and text-in-image data
   * the brain’s perception of sarcasm requires multiple modalities
-* Alathur+ [23] studied the implications of metaphors on electronic participation in healthcare, in the context of the COVID-19 pandemic
+* Alathur+ [23]
+  implications of metaphors on electronic participation in healthcare, in the context of the COVID-19 pandemic
   * a lack of automated tools and region specificity limited the use of metaphors for awareness assessment
-* MUStARD (Castro+ [24]) is the main publication upon which the present paper is
+* MUStARD (Castro+ [24]) is the main publication we are based upon
   * multimodal dataset for sarcasm recognition based on a famous comedy series,
   * goal of bringing the sarcasm-detection problem closer to real-life situs
   * tagged audiovisual utterances, each with its own context
   * incorporate sarcastic indications into the analysis, such as drawn-out syllables, shifts in tone, or straight expressions
-  * When contextual signals are unavailable, humans employ these paralinguistic cues, such as facial expressions and vocal prosody, to communicate sarcasm
+  * When contextual signals are unavailable, humans employ paralinguistic cues, eg facial expressions and vocal prosody
-  * when there are adequate contextual clues, such paralinguistic cues are not required.
-Therefore, based on the knowledge in the field and the previous
+  * when there are adequate contextual clues, paralinguistic cues are not reqed
 * ?
 Which of the Deep Learning architectures considered in this paper best performs for Automatic Sarcasm Context Detection on the MUStARD dataset?